iame-uni-bonn/final-project-Lenr4/README.md

   - **analysis**: Python files which analyse the data.
   - **final**: Python files which plot the results.

-- **tests**: The test directory containing all python files which are used for testing.
+- **tests**: The Test directory containing all python files which are used for testing.

   - **data_management**: Python files for testing the data management steps.
   - **analysis**: Python files for testing the analysis steps.